Nonprofit Business Model

 Additive values, and ability, are ultimately provided by the entire not for profit industry.
 Sharing and coordination of resources becomes the norm.
 Ultimately no single NPO serves all the need categories belonging to any individual customer or homogeneous group of customers.
 The largest funder of NPO services is the government.

-The values based culture of NPO’s often espouses the belief that employees can be recruited, retained, and thus satisfied with the use of non-financial incentives.
+The values based culture of NPO’s often espouses the belief that employees can be recruited through non-financial incentives.
+They can be retained and satisfied similarly.
 This often refers to 1) benefits and 2) holidays (which are financial but benchmarked with ‘competitors’ and so no advantage is leveraged), 3) relationships, 4) opportunities to grow, 5) opportunities for advancement, 6) opportunities to engage novel projects of interest, and 7) frequent celebrations surrounding their/teams successes.

 Barriers

-The challenge is that NPO’s are often plagued with the same non-functional attitudes, personalities, and behaviors seen in the for profit world while having the extra barrier(s) to discuss these non-functional characteristics: low salaries which traps the NPO to employing much more entry-level staff and rebuilding the NPO culture to align with (and thus become capable of supporting) the non-financial incentives.
+The challenge is that NPO’s often struggle with the same non-functional attitudes.
+These include personalities and behaviors seen in the for-profit world.
+They face additional barriers to discuss these non-functional characteristics.
+Low salaries trap the NPO into employing much more entry-level staff.
+They must rebuild the NPO culture to align with and support the non-financial incentives.

-The reality that NPO services requires the inclusion of relationships with other NPO’s has created a culture of collaboration and coordination.
+The reality that NPO services requires the inclusion of relationships with other NPO’s has created a culture of collaboration.
+It also fosters coordination.
 The value additive mechanisms that are part of the competitive modeling for businesses is largely absent.

 Benchmarking

 When value is added to the industry it is often matched and benchmarked by adjacent NPO’s.
-These additive values in turn as included as explicit written, or non-explicit verbal, expectations of the public entity that is contracting with the NPO’s.
+These additive values are included as explicit written expectations.
+They are also added as non-explicit verbal expectations of the public entity that is contracting with the NPO’s.

 Change Triggers

 Although NPO’s can compete through size and scope of services these rarely change as a result of internal forces.
-The opportunity for salary increases, and professional development, is often acquired through self-employment or at least moving on to the next company.
-The seven non-financial incentives listed in the paragraph above are then poorly leveraged by most NPO’s sufficient to gain employee loyalty let alone to recruit top talent.
+To acquire salary increases and professional development, one often turns to self-employment.
+Alternatively, moving on to the next company provides these opportunities.
+The seven non-financial incentives listed in the paragraph above are poorly leveraged by most NPO’s.
+This is not enough to gain employee loyalty.
+It is certainly insufficient to recruit top talent.

-The collaboration and coordination conducted in the NPO industry is a necessity instead of a competitive advantage; because the individual NPO can espouse that their partnerships represent additive values unique to the NPO’s expertise they are common and required by service contract.
+The collaboration and coordination conducted in the NPO industry is a necessity.
+It is not a competitive advantage.
+The individual NPO can espouse that their partnerships represent additive values unique to the NPO’s expertise.
+Such partnerships are common and required by service contract.

 Structure

-The fact that the NPO’s industry, per individual sector, is largely homogeneous in regards to its business structure and competitive capacity creates a reinforcing mechanism that limits the development of the competencies necessary to consider being more competitive.
+The fact that the NPO’s industry, per individual sector, is mostly homogeneous in business structure.
+It also shows competitive capacity.
+This homogeneity creates a reinforcing mechanism.
+This mechanism limits the development of the competencies necessary to consider being more competitive.

 This is not to say that competition does not exist; it does exist, both externally and internally.
-The problem is that it is often not a strategic competition that is planned, integrated, sustained, and leveraged by the revitalized NPO structures and systems.
-The competitive values achieved through these acts, if they truly represent additive values that are viewed as such by the customer, are thus poorly leveraged.
+The issue is frequent.
+It often lacks strategic planning, integration, sustainability, and leverage by the revitalized NPO structures and systems.
+These acts don’t effectively capitalize on the competitive values they achieve.
+This statement holds if the values are truly additive and perceived that way by the customer.

 The homogeneity of the NPO industry, per individual sector, also creates benchmarks for salaries, benefits, and administrative overhead.
-The result is that there is very little potential for profits to be allocated to the financial incentives that would beneficially impact employee development, recruitment, and retention.
-This homogeneity is also damaging to competitors in the NPO industries that are for-profit due to the lower benchmarks otherwise common in the industry.
+The result is that only a small portion of profits can be allocated to financial incentives.
+These incentives would beneficially impact employee development, recruitment, and retention.
+This homogeneity also harms competitors in the for-profit NPO industries.
+These competitors suffer due to the lower benchmarks otherwise common in the industry.

 Performance

-Even if profits are allowed these are not often allocated to financial incentives that impact the three employee metrics discussed earlier.
-A bonus may be provided but this does not offset the low salary; or another example, a bonus may be given but it does not offset the newly structured lower salary scales that are established to match existing industry benchmarks while simultaneously improving company profits.
+Even if profits are allowed, they are not often allocated to financial incentives.
+These incentives do not impact the three employee metrics discussed earlier.
+A bonus may be provided.
+However, this does not offset the low salary.
+Another example is that a bonus may be given.
+Yet, it does not offset the newly structured lower salary scales.
+These scales are established to match existing industry benchmarks.
+They also aim to improve company profits simultaneously.

-When there are changes in customers, or there is a loss of a customer to a competitor, it is more likely the result of an individual employee then it is of a competitive advantage that the other NPO retains.
-Other factors that influence customer retention is geography, new ‘needs’ being identified, dissatisfaction (not necessarily associated with any specific externality), changes in the family system, legal entanglements, etc.
+It is more likely that changes in customers, or losing a customer to a competitor, result from an individual employee.
+This is rather than a competitive advantage that the other NPO retains.
+Geography and new ‘needs’ being identified are other factors that influence customer retention.
+Dissatisfaction, not necessarily associated with any specific externality, is another influence.
+Changes in the family system and legal entanglements also play a role.

 Competitive Advantage

-Although competitive advantage could be acquired by an individual NPO that develop a unique set of competencies to mitigate these risks it is unlikely that these competencies would be consistently or adequately leveraged within the existing industry structure.
-Within the current industry structure collaboration and coordination remains necessary for NPO’s to discuss risks and to address needs not served by existing service-lines.
+Although competitive advantage could be acquired by an individual NPO that develops a unique set of competencies, it is unlikely.
+These competencies would not be consistently or adequately leveraged within the existing industry structure.
+Within the current industry structure, collaboration remains necessary for NPOs to discuss risks.
+Coordination is also essential to address needs not served by existing service-lines.

 Having the ability to find solutions is not the same as being able to champion or implement the solutions.
-The industry structure leaves little reason for NPO’s to offer better financial incentives despite the fact that this decision negatively impacts the company’s competitive advantage.
+The industry structure leaves little reason for NPO’s to offer better financial incentives.
+This decision negatively impacts the company’s competitive advantage.
 In the NPO sector competition, and advantages, are not viewed as desirable.

 Such solutions might include: